zuixjs/zuixjs.org/source/pages/documentation/about/index.md

 - about
 ---

-🐝 `zuix.js` is a lightweight library for creating modular and component based websites and applications by using standard HTML, CSS and JavaScript.
+🐝 `zuix.js` is a lightweight library for creating modular and component-based websites or applications using standard HTML, CSS and JavaScript with some useful extras that will speed up development time and improve code reusability and maintainability.

-By default, components, resources and dependencies are loaded only when they are actually being used, and this also applies to any single functionality of a component that involves loading of external resources or dependencies.

-Since it's possible to load components over existing HTML content, web pages can be designed so that a page can even work with JavaScript disabled, and where JavaScript is enabled, the same page is brought to life with components that use the very page content as its data source.
+It's framework-agnostic, and it doesn't require any bundler, package manager, or transpiling to work; all the magic is already provided by the library itself and can be used with your favorite web development stack.

+Designed to take your website's speed to the max, it will automagically load components and dependencies only when they are actually about to be used.

+Designed to support you in writing truly reusable components without creating messy code that mixes JavaScript with HTML and CSS in a single file.

-Components can also be loaded from external websites, making infinite the possibilities in sharing and reusing them across a network of sites.
+Components can also be loaded directly from external websites, making the possibilities of sharing and reusing them infinite across a network of sites.

 Write once and reuse anywhere without ever duplicating a single file!

-**Features in brief**
+### Features in brief

 - Components loading either from a local or remote servers
 - View templates (featuring hot swapping)
 - Data binding
-- Lazy loading
+- Lazy loading of components and dependencies
-- Events, Behaviors, Refresh *@* Handlers, Scoped scripts
+- Events, Behaviors, Refresh *@* Handlers, "scoped" scripts
 - Automatic events unbinding
 - Resource loader with caching
 - Integrated DOM helper